spiffe/spiffe.io/content/spire/getting-started-k8s.md

 time="2019-10-17T20:50:51Z" level=info msg="Starting workload API" subsystem_name=endpoints
 ```

-# Changes For A Production Environment
+# Considerations For A Production Environment

-This deployment you set up in this walkthrough is not designed for a production Kubernetes environment.
-A production environment requires adjustments to certain steps; these changes are summarized in this section.
+When deploying SPIRE in a production environment the following considerations should be made.

 In the [Create Server Configmap](#create-server-configmap) step: set the the cluster name in the `k8s_sat NodeAttestor` entry to the name you provide in the **agent-configmap.yaml** configuration file.